Ted Cruz Trolls People Who Fell For Fake Correction Claiming CNN Mistook A Dorito On His Jacket For QAnon Pin

-A viral hoax claimed that CNN had to issue a correction after saying Ted Cruz wore a QAnon pin that was later found to be the remnants of a Doritos chip — a hoax the Texas senator even appeared to enjoy.
+A viral hoax claimed that CNN had to issue a correction after saying Sen. Ted Cruz wore a QAnon pin that was later found to be the remnants of a Doritos chip — a hoax that even the Texas senator appeared to enjoy.

 On Friday, an image that spread on Twitter appeared to show a correction to a story that CNN had published on its website.